 - An initial paper cut of applications will take place and all applicants will be notified by March 29 of interview decision

-- Interviews will take place throughout the month of March (in person or via Skype)
+- Interviews will take place throughout the second half of March (in person or via Skype)

 - Applicants will be notified by the beginning of April of their selection to the program

 - Start date: May 31, 2021 (MFA HR orientation), training the week of June 1